 December Events in Costa Rica

-- Festival de la Luz: This event takes place in San José.
-The festival lasts a whole week and includes lighting displays, concerts, and fireworks after dark in the park.
-The Christmas mood here is unmistakable!
+- Festival de la Luz: This event full of Christmas spirit has taken place in San José since 1996.
+The festival includes lighting displays, concerts, parades, floats, and fireworks after dark in the park.

 - Fiesta de la Yeguita: During this mid-December event, you will see bullfights and a parade in honor of the Virgin of Guadalupe, followed by a large Tico style party at the central park of Nicoya with food, concerts, and fireworks.

 December Travel Tips

-- Costa Rica takes its holidays seriously!
-While the Christmas holiday season is an extraordinary time to visit Costa Rica, it’s also a hectic time to visit.
+- While the Christmas season is an extraordinary time to visit Costa Rica, it’s also hectic.
+Children are on school holidays usually starting the second week in December, so many families are on vacation and the beaches will be a bit more crowded than usual.
 Many businesses are also closed all week.